UX Design process: 6 Stages to build better products

 Mid-fidelity prototypes

-• Can be used for testing, as they have interaction abilities, but with limited functionality
+• Can be used for testing, as they have interaction abilities, but limited functionality

 • Used to validate an interaction concept, go quicker from conceptual to implementation stage, and avoid unnecessary design later in the process